 After year one, ongoing costs drop to roughly $30 to $50 per year.
 That’s shampoo, ear cleaner, and the occasional tool replacement.
 If you want a high-velocity dryer for coat blow season, add $60 to $150 for one that’ll last years.

-Altogether, about 30 to 50 minutes per week during normal periods.
+That averages 30 to 50 minutes per week during normal periods.
 Manageable for most owners, and most Shepherds learn to tolerate the routine once it’s established.
+Across the four Shepherds I’ve owned, the pattern has held: weekly brushing keeps the coat under control, and the only weeks that genuinely demand more time are spring and fall coat blow.

 Here’s what nobody fully prepares new owners for: German Shepherds shed year-round, and then twice a year they take it to another level entirely.